-Before using your Priorclave for the first time check that the circuit breakers and the isolator (at the back of the autoclave) are switched on and that the water supply (if required) is available and turned on.
+Before using your Priorclave for the first time check that the circuit breakers and the isolator (at the side of the autoclave) are switched on and that the water supply (if required) is available and turned on.
+For autoclaves with pneumatic valve and / or air ballasting systems the air supply must also be connected and turned on.